4.8 1700+ Google Reviews

 There are two common issues regarding the safety of knob and tube wiring.
 First, is electrical work done by homeowners and amateurs.
 Second is home insulation added around the wires.

 For example, an older house, built in the early 1900s did not have as many electrical outlets or light fixtures.
-Over the last 100 years it is likely that considerable upgrades have been made to the home’s electrical system.
+Over the last 100 years it is likely that the homes electrical went system went through many repairs and upgrades.

 Unfortunately, many homeowners improperly splice, and otherwise modify the system creating safety hazards.
 In other words it is not he original installation that is a safety hazard, it is the improper new wiring that is the safety hazard.

-The other problem is when the wiring has insulation installed over it.
-There are many professionals who argue that insulation installed over knob and tube in good shape poses no hazard.
+The other problem is homeowners and contractors blowing insulation over the wiring.
+Unsurprisingly, many professionals argue that installing insulation over maintained knob and tube poses no hazard.
 Regardless, it has been a violation of the national electrical code since 1987 to do so.

 The theory is that the wires relied on the free air, or open air around the wires to dissipate heat.
 The addition of insulation around the wires causes excessive heat and fires.
 True, or not, it is unlikely the code will ever change, and that is what we must work with.